xiewenwei/smart_shard_key/README.md

 smart_shard_key is a tiny tool for generating smart_id and extracting shard_key from Smart ID.

 Smart ID is good way for id of sharding db/table.
-It is a little big long and composed of timestamp, shard_id and sequence.Smart ID keeps order of ID and contains many information. smart_shard_key is a tiny tool for generating smart_id and extracting information from Smart ID.
+It is a little big long and composed of timestamp, shard_id and local_id.Smart ID keeps order of ID and contains many information. smart_shard_key is a tiny tool for generating smart_id and extracting information from Smart ID.

 ## Installation